 Please navigate through the site for information regarding CEP, P-EBT and general School Nutrition news and updates.

-The Pandemic Electronic Benefit Transfer (P-EBT) food assistance program is a collaboration between the NC Department of Health and Human Services and the NC Department of Public Instruction and is authorized by the United States Department of Agriculture (USDA).
-The P-EBT program helps families with eligible children whose access to meals or buying food has been impacted by COVID-19.
+P-EBT is issued through a collaboration between the NC Department of Health and Human Services (NCDHHS) and the NC Department of Public Instruction (NCDPI) and is approved by the United States Department of Agriculture (USDA).

 Please check out our Facebook page: https://www.facebook.com/Bertie-County-School-Nutrition-Program-220177238760628/